oroinc/platform/src/Oro/Bundle/CommentBundle/Resources/doc/api/comment.md

 #### get_subresource

-Retrieve a record that the comment was made on.
+Retrieve an entity record that the comment was made on.

 #### get_relationship

-Retrieve the ID of a record that the comment was made on.
+Retrieve the ID of an entity record that the comment was made on.

 #### update_relationship

-Replace a record that the comment was made on.
+Replace an entity record that the comment was made on.

 {@request:json_api}
 Example: